Atsuto Uchida: Kashima Antlers

 Ahead of the 2009 season, Uchida was linked a move away from Kashima Antlers, as several clubs from Europe were interested in signing him.
-Uchida started the season well when he helped the side beat Gamba Osaka 2–0 to win the Japanese Super Cup.
+In the Japanese Super Cup, he started the match and helped the club beat Gamba Osaka 2–0 to win match.
 Uchida set up a goal for Marquinhos, in a 2–0 win over Urawa Red Diamonds in the opening game of the season.
-Uchida continued to regain his first team place, where he played in the right–back position.
-A month later on 8 April 2009, he scored his first goal of the season, in a 4–1 win over Warriors in the AFC Champions League campaign.
-Since the start of the 2009 season, Uchida started every match until he was dropped from the squad against JEF United Chiba on 2 May 2009, due to suffering from chronic fatigue.
+He scored his first goal of the season, in a 4–1 win over Warriors in the AFC Champions League campaign on 8 April 2009.
+Since the start of the 2009 season, Uchida started every match in the right–back position until he was dropped from the squad for one match against JEF United Chiba on 2 May 2009, due to suffering from chronic fatigue.
 It came after when Uchida suffered fatigue and had to be substituted during a 5–0 win against Armed Forces on 22 April 2009.
-After missing one match, he made his return to the starting line-up and played 69 minutes, in a 2–1 win against Shimizu S-Pulse on 10 May 2009.
+He returned to the starting line-up and played 69 minutes, in a 2–1 win against Shimizu S-Pulse on 10 May 2009.
 A month later against FC Seoul in the round of 16 AFC Champions League, Uchida missed the decisive in the penalty shootout, resulting in the opposition team going through to the next round after the game finished 2–2 throughout 120 minutes.
-A week later against Kawasaki Frontale on 5 July 2009, however, he was sent–off for handball, resulting a penalty and was successfully converted by Juninho to give the opposition team a lead and the game finished 1–1.
-After serving a one match suspension, Uchida returned to the starting line-up, in a 2–2 draw against Kawasaki Frontale on 15 July 2009.
-Three days later on 18 July 2009, he made his 100th appearance for the side, in a 2–2 draw against Shimizu S-Pulse.
+Things went worst for him a week later on 5 July 2009 when he gave away a penalty for handball, resulting in him receiving a red card and was successfully converted by Juninho to give Kawasaki Frontale a lead, in an eventual 1–1 draw.
+After the match, manager Oswaldo de Oliveira defended Uchida.
+He returned to the starting line-up from a one match suspension, against Kawasaki Frontale in the first leg of the J. League Cup and set up the winning goal, in a 1–0 win.
+In a follow–up match, Uchida made his 100th appearance for Kashima Antlers, in a 2–2 draw against Shimizu S-Pulse.
 His performance halfway through the season attracted interests from an unknown Serie A clubs, who made a 3 million euros bid.
-Despite this, Uchida continued to regain his first team place for the rest of the season.
-In the last game of the season, Uchida set up a goal for Shinzo Koroki to score the only goal in the game, in a 1–0 win over Urawa Red Diamonds to win the league for the third time running.
-At the end of the 2009, Uchida was named J. League Best Eleven for the second time.
-In addition, he went on to make the total of 43 appearances and scoring once for the side.
+Despite this, he continued to regain his first team place in the right–back position for the rest of the season.
+On the last game of the season, Uchida set up a goal for Shinzo Koroki to score the only goal in the game, in a 1–0 win over Urawa Red Diamonds, resulting in the club winning the league for the third time running.
+At the end of the 2009 season, he went on to make the total of 43 appearances and scoring once for the side.
+For his performance, Uchida was named J. League Best Eleven for the second time.